 How to Identify SB 900 Violations (Wrongful Foreclosure)

-California passed SB 900 to standardize the foreclosure process and make sure that homeowners are given opportunities to avoid losing their home to wrongful foreclosure during difficult financial periods.
+California passed SB 900 to standardize the foreclosure process and make sure that homeowners are given opportunities to avoid losing their homes to wrongful foreclosure during difficult financial periods.
 The law requires lenders to contact a homeowner after a mortgage payment is not made, and to discuss the situation to try to help the homeowner stay in their home.
 In short, the banks have to communicate with the borrower to find out what is causing the hardship and to explore alternatives to foreclosure before starting the legal process to sell the home.

-The simple rule under SB900 is that lenders cannot move forward with a foreclosure unless they first contact the borrower and discuss options to avoid an auction or trustee sale.
+The simple rule under SB900 is that lenders cannot move forward with foreclosure unless they first contact the borrower and discuss options to avoid an auction or trustee sale.
 Once a borrower falls behind on mortgage payments, they may apply for a modification or apply for a short sale, and the lender cannot continue the foreclosure process during that time; until there is a final determination or outcome such as an approval or denial of a modification or short sale.

 Common Wrongful Foreclosure (SB900 Violations):